 Estimating The Cost Of Improvements:

-The developer or the Town Engineer, at the Town Council or Planning Commissions discretion, shall present Newton Town with a firm construction bid for the improvements and/or conditions to be addressed.
+The developer or the Town Engineer, at the Town Council or Planning Commission’s discretion, shall present Newton Town with a firm construction bid for the improvements and/or conditions to be addressed.
 The bid must be valid for a reasonable period of time from the date of the bid.

 The bid shall be reviewed by the Newton Town Council or designee prior to acceptance.

-Upon the Newton Town Council approval of the bid amount, the developer may provide improvement surety of not less than one hundred ten percent (110%) of the bid amount.
+Upon the Newton Town Council approval of the bid amount, the developer may provide improvement guarantee of not less than one hundred ten percent (110%) of the bid amount.

 If Newton Town Council does not accept the bid, the developer shall obtain an additional firm bid for the work to be secured with prices valid for at least six (6) months.
-The town shall accept the average of the two (2) submitted bids as the base amount for improvement security.
+The Town shall accept the average of the two (2) submitted bids as the base amount for improvement security.

-Completion of Improvements: As applicable, improvements, as identified in the improvement agreement, must be completed three (3) months prior to the expiration of the improvement surety, or said surety shall be required to be extended.
+Completion of Improvements: As applicable, improvements, as identified in the improvement agreement, must be completed three (3) months prior to the expiration of the improvement guarantee, or said guarantee shall be required to be extended.

-Inspection: Upon completion of improvements, the town will inspect said facilities to ensure conformance with all requirements and accept the facilities based on said conformance.
-Upon acceptance of the improvements, the town shall retain ten percent (10%) of the bond amount for a period of not less than one year and no longer than allowed by state code.
+Inspection: Upon completion of improvements, the Town will inspect said facilities to ensure conformance with all requirements and accept the facilities based on said conformance.
+Upon acceptance of the improvements, the Town shall retain ten percent (10%) of the bond amount for a period of not less than one year and no longer than allowed by State code.

-1. Conflict of Law.
-To the extent any provision of this Ordinance conflicts with state law, state law shall prevail.
-To the extent any provisions of said statutes are not included herein, said provisions of state law are incorporated herein by reference and shall govern the procedures therein provided by Newton Town.

-2. Should any section, clause or provision of this Ordinance be declared by a

-court of competent jurisdiction to be invalid, in whole or part, the same shall not affect the validity of the Ordinance as a whole, or any other part hereof.

-3. This Ordinance shall become effective immediately upon posting in the manner required by law.

-ADOPTED AND PASSED, by the Newton Town Council this ____ day of _______, 2022.

-NEWTON TOWN, a municipal corporation

-ATTEST:

-______________________________ By:___________________________________

-Karla R. Ferguson Mayor, Mike Benson

-Newton Town Clerk
+Town shall publish and maintain objective inspection standards for acceptance of improvements that:

+Does not change from project to project and

+Are backed up by expert opinion.

+The Town shall not require improvement guarantees for any of the prohibited uses listed in Utah Code §10-9a-604.5(3)(d), including improvements the Town has previously inspected and accepted, private improvements that are not essential to meet the building code, fire code, flood or storm water management provisions, street and access requirements, or other essential necessary public safety improvements adopted in a land use regulation.

+For improvements that are inspected and accepted, the Applicant will post a completion assurance for 100% of the incomplete or unaccepted improvements.

+As improvements are completed, inspected, and accepted by the Town, the Town Council shall, each quarter, at the option of the applicant, issue a partial release of bonded or escrow funds proportional to the improvements accepted during the prior quarter.

+Upon acceptance of all required improvements, the applicant shall warrant that said improvements shall remain free from defects in material and workmanship for a period of 12 months after the date of acceptance by the Town.
+The subdivider shall be solely responsible for all repairs and maintenance required to keep the improvements in good working condition for this 12-month period.

+The provisions of this Title do not supersede the terms of a valid development agreement, an adopted phasing plan, or the State Construction Code.